-- All dogs must enter and leave the ring on leash.
-1. - 2.
-Classes will be subdivided by breeds within a class, if numbers warrant.
+- 1. All dogs must enter and leave the ring on leash. - Classes will be subdivided by breeds within a class if numbers warrant.
 First place winners in classes 12-21 will compete for the Best in Show trophy in conformation. - 3.
-Exhibitors entering more than one dog in any class may be assisted only by another 4-H member if the dogs must be shown at the same time. - 4.
-Classes 12-19 will be judged according to AKC standards, but it is not necessary that dogs be registered; they must be purebred - both animal parents of the same breed. - Classes 20 and 21 are for cross-bred dogs-parents of different breeds-and 5. will be judged according to the predominant breed characteristics and/or soundness, gait, condition and grooming. - Before entering your dog, check the list of breeds that are eligible for each 6. group.
+Exhibitors entering more than one dog in any class may be assisted only by another 4-H member if the dogs must be shown at the same time. - Classes 12-19 will be judged according to AKC standards, but it is not necessary that dogs be registered; they must be purebred - both animal parents of the same breed - Classes 20 and 21 are for cross-bred dogs-parents of different breeds-and will be judged according to the predominant breed characteristics and/or soundness, gait, condition, and grooming. - Before entering your dog, check the list of breeds that are eligible for each group.
 It can be found online at http://Wyoming4H.org under the dog link of the projects tab.

-- 12 Sporting group 17 Non-sporting group

-- 13 Hound group 18 Herding group
+12 Sporting group13 Hound group18 Herding group

-- Any other purebred dogs not listed elsewhere 14 Working group 19 Any other crossbred dog, over 14" group
+14 Working group 19 Any other purebred dogs not listed elsewhere 15 Terrier group 20 Any other crossbred dog, over 14" group

-- 15 Terrier group 20 16 Toy group

-- Any other crossbred dog, under 14" group 21
+16 Toy group 21 Any other crossbred dog, under 14" group